LinkedIn must face customer lawsuit over email addresses

 It is among a series of cases challenging the extent to which Internet companies can mine user data to boost profits.

-Last September, in a separate decision critical of some of Google Inc's GOOGL.O practices, Koh let Internet users, some with Gmail accounts and some without, pursue a lawsuit challenging the search engine company's practice of scanning emails to provide targeted advertisements.
-(Full Story)
+Last September, in a separate decision critical of some of Google Inc's (GOOGL.O) practices, Koh let Internet users, some with Gmail accounts and some without, pursue a lawsuit challenging the search engine company's practice of scanning emails to provide targeted advertisements.

 The recent case is Perkins et al v.
 LinkedIn Corp, U.S. District Court, Northern District of California, No. 13-04303.